What Is Magnesium For?

 I first started taking magnesium because of the horrible leg cramps that were waking me up at night.

 It did stop the charlie horse leg cramps but as a bonus, I found it relaxed the muscles in my back.
 After I did a lot of research, I found out that magnesium plays a major role in our bodies.
-That was what motivated me to write this post.
+That was what motivated me to write this article.

 I started taking the liquid form of magnesium because the body absorbs it faster.
 If I run out or I’m on holidays, I take the capsule form.
 Don’t expect miracles the first day.
 It took about a month before I noticed a difference.
 It doesn’t matter what I try, I always give it 30 days.
 If it has helped, I’ll try it for another 30 days.
 After about 2 months of taking magnesium, I could notice a big difference.